calnet-oss/activemq-broker-and-webconsole-overlay-war/README.md

 distribution in the `conf` directory.
 If you use the stock `activemq.xml`, you'll need to set the `activemq.data` system property as well.

+I also had to make the following modifications to the stock activemq.xml:
+* Delete the logQuery bean
+* Comment out transports that weren't in use.
+I only configured the openwire transport.
+* Delete the shutdownHooks section
+* Delete the import of jetty.xml

 ## Building the WAR

 Run: